Can a EEM Mortgage Benefit You?

 THE ENERGY EFFICIENT MORTGAGE means comfort and savings.
-When you are buying, selling, refinancing, or remodeling your home, you can increase your comfort and actually save money by using the Energy Efficient Mortgage (EEM).
-It is easy to use, federally recognized, and can be applied to most home mortgages.
+When you are buying, selling, refinancing, or remodeling your home, you can increase your comfort and actually save money by using the Utah Energy Efficient Mortgage (EEM).
+It is easy to use, federally recognized and can be applied to most Utah mortgages.
 EEMs provide the borrower with special benefits when purchasing a home that is energy efficient, or can be made efficient through the installation of energy-saving improvements.

 Finance Energy Improvements!